mrpejker/cardano-e2e-example/doc/endpoints-spec.md

 ### **Cancel**

-The <code>cancel</code> endpoint cancel an existing escrow with the parameters needed to find the escrow.
-That is the transaction reference where the escrow was started and the Receiver Address.
-The <code>CancelParams</code> JSON in the body should be:
+The `cancel` endpoint cancels an existing escrow with the parameters needed to find the escrow.
+That is the transaction utxo reference of the escrow to cancel and the Receiver Address.
+The `CancelParams` JSON in the body should be:

  ```
 {